keerthan1405/time-tracking-client/README.md

 View time and description in "list view".

-You can search with time frame and also with keyword in description.
+You can search with date frame(date range) and also search with a keyword in description.

 Graphs are not implemented.